|

 artists to make his image visible.
 This

-lecture explores the many legends and
+talk explores the many legends and

 faces of Joseph through the ages, from